AliAbbasi/Course-Scheduling/README.md

+Course Scheduling with Genetic Algorithm by java.

-You can find here the genetic algorithm of course scheduling problem
+You can find here the original genetic algorithm of course scheduling problem.

 The main issue: